 By maintaining sufficient memory and processing power (in the HPC currently, typically more than 10 K DMIPS – Dhrystone Million Instructions Per Second), it is possible to flash new software or update existing software at any time.

-The Body HPC combines the functions of a gateway that was previously implemented separately (in connection with a telematics unit or an Intelligent Antenna Module (IAM) for cloud connection) with the functional scope of a body controller, for example, in a powerful unit.
+The Body HPC combines the functions of a gateway with the functional scope of a body controller in a powerful unit and supports the development of x-domain function integration.
 For the implementation layer of the Zone Control Units under the HPC, the server is also the interface for the traditional hardware and software inputs.

 As a server, the computer offers the possibility to install additional functions from different sources over-the-air after the end of the vehicle production line.
 Therefore, the HPC initially appears oversized, because the existing computing power as well as the memory volume are initially only partially utilized.

 However, the maintained power buffer makes the HPC future-proof for years to come and enables the subsequent realization of new data and service-based business models (feature upgrades, new functions).